Commerce announces grant to support expansion of clean tech startup with a mission of decarbonizing buildings

 “Our mission is to lead the quest for decarbonization, and it’s a mission that aligns with the emphasis on climate tech innovation and forward-thinking of the leaders of Washington state and Spokane.
 We’re grateful for the partnership with Greater Spokane Incorporated and Commerce so we can grow our team and take our business to the next level,” said Shane Johnson, CEO of CarbonQuest.

-“The momentum we’re seeing in our region around clean tech innovation and entrepreneurship is exciting,” said Gary Ballew, Vice President of Economic Development at Greater Spokane Inc. “CarbonQuest’s expansion hopes to bring more than 100 workforce opportunities and we thank Commerce for providing this funding and working with us to recruit and retain promising employers that strengthen our region’s economic future.”
+“The momentum we’re seeing in our region around clean tech innovation and entrepreneurship is exciting,” said Gary Ballew, Vice President of Economic Development at Greater Spokane Inc. “CarbonQuest’s expansion will bring new opportunities for our workforce and we thank Commerce for providing this funding and working with us to recruit and retain promising employers that strengthen our region’s economic future.”

 Reducing emissions from buildings has been a major focus for Gov. Jay Inslee and legislators.
 Washington state passed a first-of-its-kind Clean Buildings performance standard in 2019.
 Gov. Jay Inslee this week unveiled additional policies aimed at further decarbonizing the building sector.